physical comedy. queer theatre

 Shows

-PO PO MO CO make comedy theatre through a queer lens for adults AND children.
+PO PO MO CO make comedy theatre through a queer lens for adults and children.

 2020

-Summer of the 17th Doll
+Summer of the 17th DollMidsumma Festival

 A collaboration of Queer Artists to Queerify a Classic Aussie Text